Skip to main content

 3. Select a product in Select product for installation.

-4. Set items for Project name, Data server region, Time zone, and more in order.
+4. Configure the settings for Project name, Data server region, and Time zone.

 Note